 Employees are encouraged to use the WSAC pool car or a rental car if business travel is out of the local area and costs are expected to be less than using a personal vehicle.
 Admin staff should be consulted to determine the rental company to use.
-If a personal vehicle is used, the prevailing IRS per diem rate for mileage reimbursement will apply.
+If a personal vehicle is used, the employee must have proof of insurance on file and the prevailing IRS per diem rate for mileage reimbursement will apply.